Microsoft Outlook

 Microsoft Outlook is a personal information manager software system from Microsoft, available as a part of the Microsoft 365 software suite.
 Primarily popular as an email client for businesses, Outlook also includes functions such as calendaring, task managing, contact managing, note-taking, journal logging, web browsing, and RSS news aggregation.

 Individuals can use Outlook as a stand-alone application; organizations can deploy it as multi-user software (through Microsoft Exchange Server or SharePoint) for shared functions such as mailboxes, calendars, folders, data aggregation (i.e., SharePoint lists), and as appointment scheduling apps.

-Other than the paid software on Windows and Mac desktops described by this article, the Outlook name also covers several other current software: